MaterializeInc/terraform-provider-materialize/docs/guides/materialize_source_table.md

 ---

-# Source versioning: migrating to `materialize_source_table` Resource
+# Source versioning: migrating to `materialize_source_table_{source}` Resource

 In previous versions of the Materialize Terraform provider, source tables were defined within the source resource itself and were considered subsources of the source rather than separate entities.

-This guide will walk you through the process of migrating your existing source table definitions to the new `materialize_source_table` resource.
+This guide will walk you through the process of migrating your existing source table definitions to the new `materialize_source_table_{source}` resource.

+For each source type (e.g., MySQL, Postgres, etc.), you will need to create a new `materialize_source_table_{source}` resource for each table that was previously defined within the source resource.
+This ensures that the tables are preserved during the migration process.

 ## Old Approach